-The City is proposing the installation of traffic calming curbs throughout the community of Erin Woods this summer.
-They will increase the visibility of pedestrians crossing the street and narrow the road so that drivers will be encouraged to slow down.
-We are also proposing a new bike lane and shortening one of the playground zones.
+The City installed traffic calming curbs throughout the community of Erin Woods in September 2016.
+They increase the visibility of pedestrians crossing the street and narrow the road so that drivers are encouraged to slow down.
+We have also installed new bike lanes and shortened one of the playground zones.

 Throughout the project The City will be consulting with the community to determine whether or not they feel safer after the construction of the proposed traffic calming plan.
 The pilot is expected to last until 2018; at that time the project will be re-evaluated to determine the future of the pilot.

 This project began with a request from the community of Erin Woods to address concerns about pedestrian safety and speeding throughout the community.
 The Traffic Calming Policy helps us determine what traffic calming devices to use to increase pedestrian safety and decrease the speeds of vehicles travelling through an area.
 This was an opportunity to use new traffic calming curbs that were developed by The City to see how effective they are as a temporary and low-cost traffic calming device.